-This is no slight against the SIMS team.
+This is not slight against the SIMS team.
 They created a game that is complex and difficult to build.
 I can’t imagine the time and skill it took.
 However, the character creation does not reflect reality, especially for people of colour.
-People of colour find themselves having to use custom content (CC) to have accurate representation.
-While the default settings are fine for non-people of colour.
+They find themselves having to use custom content (CC) to have accurate representation.
+While the default settings are “fine” for non-people of colour, others have to find workarounds.
 Modders create custom content (CC) that can be used in the game, such as clothes, skin, makeup, etc. There are hundreds of CC out there for free.
 It has become a major part of the gameplay and players can truly their lived reality in the SIMS.

 Players have consistently asked for improvements to CAS, such as a petition signed by 84,000 to add darker skin tones, more hairstyles to reflect their reality, ethnic clothing, and more.
 Where electronic arts (EA), the company that owns SIMS are slow to respond while there are individual modders who are filling in the gaps.

 You can see the difference CC can make below: